(Revival Series: Thappi-Araish Lime Plaster, Rajasthan)

 1. What is Thappi Plaster?

-Beating of lime with various tools have been found traditionally in different parts of India.
+The beating of lime with various tools has been found traditionally in different parts of India.
 Giving Thappi over the surface when the lime is freshly applied and is yet to dry, will push out the milk of lime from the surface.
 This makes the lime go further inside and bond strongly with the base and a very compact layer of plaster is achieved.

 2. What are the major types of Chuna (lime) you have seen or worked with?

 Simla Chuna, Meetha Chuna, Darbari Chuna, Kali, Kalar Chuna are the different types of stone limes available in Rajasthan.